dre32722/dre32722.github.io/assets/handsonlabs/exploretheapis-1.md

 <img src="./img/swagger11.PNG" />

-You shopuld see the Physician you added in the API response.
+You should see the Physician data you added during the POST operation in the API response.

 <img src="./img/swagger12.PNG" />